Virginia Supreme Court: Shipyards Owe Duty to Families (Quisenberry, 2018)

 - Understand your state’s law: Take-home liability varies by jurisdiction

-- Consult specialized counsel: Asbestos litigation requires expertise in occupational history and medical causation
+- Consult experienced counsel: Asbestos litigation requires familiarity with occupational history and medical causation

 - Act promptly: Statutes of limitations apply to wrongful death and personal injury claims